marcosnevot/datamotion-grid/docs/performance-notes.md

 - Virtualization assumes a reasonably consistent row height (`DEFAULT_ROW_HEIGHT`); pathological row content that doubles or triples the height is not targeted in this phase.

 These trade-offs are acceptable for the goals of Phase 2 and will be revisited in later phases if needed (for example, when adding more complex cell renderers, selection, or expensive client-side transforms).

+---

+## Phase 3 – Client-side interactions (sorting, filtering, search)

+Phase 3 adds client-side interactions on top of the virtualized grid.
+The main performance concern is to keep these operations cheap even with 20k+ rows.

+### Sorting and filtering cost

+- Sorting, filtering and global search are handled by **TanStack Table**:
+  - Sorting and filtering run on the **in-memory dataset** (`GridRow[]`).
+  - The virtualized body (`DataGridVirtualBody`) continues to render only the visible rows.
+- Key properties:
+  - Sorting and filtering are **pure, synchronous transforms** over the current row model.
+  - There is no additional network I/O or asynchronous work introduced in Phase 3.
+- Design guidelines:
+  - Keep filter predicates simple and linear:
+    - Case-insensitive “contains” checks for text fields.
+    - Direct comparisons for numeric and date fields.
+  - Avoid expensive operations inside filter functions (e.g. RegExp construction per row).
+  - Prefer pre-normalization in the dataset layer if future requirements demand heavier transforms.

+### Global search (debounced)

+- Global search is debounced (~300 ms) via `useDebouncedValue`:
+  - Reduces the number of times the table state is recomputed while typing.
+  - Keeps typing latency low even with a large dataset.
+- The debounced value is the only one passed to `setGlobalFilter`:
+  - The grid does **not** recompute on every keystroke.
+  - The perceived responsiveness is bound to the debounce interval, not to row count.

+### State management and re-renders

+- `gridStore` (Zustand) acts as the single source of truth for:
+  - `sorting`, `columnFilters`, `globalFilter`.
+- Performance considerations:
+  - Components subscribe only to the slices of state they need.
+  - Derived state (filtered and sorted rows) lives inside TanStack Table, not in React component state.
+  - The virtualized body receives a stable `table` instance and only re-renders the rows that TanStack Table exposes as visible.

+### Interaction patterns and perceived performance

+- All grid interactions (sorting, filtering, search) are **instant**, without loading spinners or overlays.
+- The stats bar (`DataGridStatsBar`) provides immediate feedback about:
+  - Visible vs total row counts.
+  - Number of active filters and sorted columns.
+- These textual cues help users understand what is happening without requiring extra visual effects that could hurt performance.

+---

+## Phase 4 – Motion performance and virtualized grids

+Phase 4 introduces Framer Motion for microinteractions.
+The primary performance goal is to ensure that **animations never degrade scroll performance or interaction latency**.

+### Motion tokens and reduced-motion

+- Motion configuration is centralized in `motionSettings.ts`:
+  - Duration tokens (`fast`, `medium`, `slow`) keep animations short by default.
+  - Easing curves are shared across components, avoiding ad-hoc timings.
+- `MotionConfig` in `App.tsx`:
+  - Reads `prefers-reduced-motion` and configures Framer Motion globally.
+  - When reduced motion is requested:
+    - Transitions effectively become zero-duration.
+    - Visual effects are minimized without changing functional behavior.

+This ensures there is no need to sprinkle `matchMedia` checks across components, reducing the risk of inconsistent behavior.

+### Safe properties and layout stability

+- Only **GPU-friendly** properties are animated:
+  - `opacity`
+  - `transform` (`translateY`, small `scale` changes in some cards)
+- The following are intentionally **not** animated:
+  - Row height, padding or margins that would affect virtualizer measurements.
+  - Scroll position or any scroll-linked effects.

+This keeps the table layout stable and prevents jank when scrolling through a large number of virtualized rows.

+### Virtualization compatibility

+- `DataGridVirtualBody` continues to own:
+  - The `<tbody>` element.
+  - Padding rows used to simulate off-screen content.
+- Each visible row is rendered via `DataGridRow`:
+  - `DataGridRow` wraps the row in `motion.tr` and only animates **hover** using a small `translateY`.
+  - There is no animation tied to scroll events; hover is purely pointer-driven.
+- As a result:
+  - The number of animated elements equals the number of visible rows (plus overscan), not the total dataset.
+  - The virtualizer remains the only authority for which rows are mounted/unmounted.

+### Scope of animations vs cost

+- Animations are applied to:
+  - Layout shell (`AppShell`, `SidePanel`) on initial mount.
+  - Grid container (`DataGrid` section).
+  - Toolbar and stats bar (`DataGridToolbar`, `DataGridStatsBar`).
+  - Header row (`DataGridHeader`) and sort icons.
+  - Visible rows (`DataGridRow`) on hover.
+- Notably **excluded** from animation:
+  - Continuous transitions on scroll.
+  - Bulk animations over all rows when filters or sorting change.
+- The visual result:
+  - Perceived smoothness and polish improve.
+  - CPU/GPU overhead stays bounded and independent from dataset size.

+### Debugging and tuning motion

+- Motion tokens in `motionSettings.ts` act as a single control point:
+  - If performance issues are detected on low-end devices, durations or elevation offsets can be adjusted in one place.
+  - Additional flags (e.g. a “disable motion” debug flag) can be wired later without touching individual components.
+- Combined with existing performance helpers (`measureSync`) and debug flags for dataset generation, this allows:
+  - Isolating pure computation costs (dataset, table model).
+  - Separately tuning the perceived latency from animations and microinteractions.